-2018 Ford Mustang GT Performance Package Level 2 first drive: Making it a real sports car
+2018 Ford Mustang GT Performance Package Level 2 first drive: making it a real sports car

 How does it all work?
 Does it cure what’s left of the Mustang’s handling shortcomings?

 I blasted around the track at Monticello Motor Club on Wednesday, in a Kona Blue Mustang GT equipped with the Performance Package Level 2, as heavy storm clouds rolled into the area.
-It’s clear Ford’s finally did what it should have in 2015.
+It’s clear Ford’s finally done what it should have in 2015.

 Bomb into a corner hot, brake hard in a straight line, clutch in and downshift from 4th to 2nd, turn the steering wheel, look to the apex, and roll quickly into the throttle.
 This Mustang responds with flat precision.
 With the new package, the Mustang finally has the suspension setup it’s needed since the 6th generation launched three years ago.

 Though there’s no Shelby badge, this Mustang has shockingly little body roll.
-It manages weight transfer in corners more smoothly, and the stiffer springs and stabilizer bars mean the Performance Package 2 Mustang doesn’t bob and weave on cracked roads like a prizefighter, though the wide, sticky 305s want to explore ever crack and crevice they roll over on public roads.
+It manages weight transfer in corners more smoothly, and the stiffer springs and stabilizer bars mean the Performance Package 2 Mustang doesn’t bob and weave on cracked roads like a prizefighter, though the wide, sticky 305s want to explore every crack and crevice they roll over on public roads.

 The magnetically controlled shocks—something the Mustang GT’s desperately needed—help the stiffer suspension setup keep everything firm and controlled without being harsh or jarring.